SPerrott22/lets-hangout/README.md

 ## TO-DO
 1) meet up to talk about stuff
+2) now that the backend is persistent, it's time to configure our tables to store what we want and make a user authentication portal.
+Maybe Firebase SDK?
-2) a Figma mockup and somebody to start making the front-end.
+3) a Figma mockup and somebody to start making the front-end.
 Consider using Tailwind instead of SCSS
-3) the backend peeps to add a Google Calendar integration and OpenAI ChatGPT integration or fetching or something.
+4) the backend peeps to add a Google Calendar integration and OpenAI ChatGPT integration or fetching or something.
 And figure out what our input/ouput is going to be.
-4) figure out our persistent database for storing users information.
+5) figure out our persistent database for storing users information.
-5) potentially use [Vercel](https://vercel.com/) for free web hosting and [CockroachDB](https://www.cockroachlabs.com/blog/why-postgres/) for free persistent DB since it works well with PostgreSQL
+6) potentially use [Vercel](https://vercel.com/) for free web hosting and [CockroachDB](https://www.cockroachlabs.com/blog/why-postgres/) for free persistent DB since it works well with PostgreSQL

 ### Links: (accessible only to collaborators)
 [Official Schedule](https://docs.google.com/document/d/18CVAa7x0p81EIlmhSwevdX1e9p91VaN9H7_z0aK3GY4/edit?usp=sharing)